easiwork/cardamom/README.md

-# Recipe Flowchart Generator
+# Cardamom - Recipe Vault

-A web service that transforms recipes into beautiful Mermaid flowcharts using OpenAI's structured outputs.
+A modern React single-page application that transforms recipes into beautiful Mermaid flowcharts using OpenAI's structured outputs.
 The service analyzes recipe text and creates visual flowcharts showing the transformation of ingredients through cooking actions.

+## 🚀 New React Frontend

+The application has been refactored to use a modern React frontend with:
+- **React 18** with hooks and functional components
+- **Vite** for fast development and building
+- **Styled Components** for component-scoped styling
+- **Custom hooks** for state management
+- **Responsive design** with mobile support

 ## Features